 Welcome to Year 5

 In Year 5 our teachers are Mr Clough (Herons); Miss Hawthorne (Storks); Mr Bate and Mrs Hyland (Cranes).
 Mrs Hunt will be teaching maths in Year 5.
-We are supported by teaching assistants Mrs Hawk and Mrs Prosser.
+We are supported by teaching assistants Mrs Hawk, Mrs Prosser and Mrs Davis-Green.

 WELL DONE AWARDS